ChainRxn12/readme-generator/README.md

 ## Installation

 1. Make sure to have node installed in your local environment.
 2. Clone this repo.
 3. Run 'npm init -y' in terminal.
-4. Run 'npm install inquirer' 5.
-Run 'npm install axios' 6. 'node index' in the integrated terminal.
+4. Run 'npm install inquirer'
+5. Run 'npm install axios'
+6. Run'node index' in the integrated terminal.
 7. Answer each prompted quesion.
 8. WALAH!
 DONE!

 ## Usage